-He was fired for challenging students on liberal views toward marriage, gender roles, and sexual orientation while the Supreme Court was hearing arguments for the legalization of gay marriage.
+Professor Eric Thompson was fired for encouraging critical thinking on liberal views toward marriage, gender roles, and sexual orientation while the Supreme Court was hearing arguments for the legalization of gay marriage.

 Thompson has taught at Moreno Valley College since 2005 and has twice been named "Faculty of the Year."
 He introduced conservative views to his students during class discussions on human sexuality and asked them to defend their assumptions and beliefs.